ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 Please feel free to report any bug found to `info [at] ankitpokhrel.com.np`.

 == Screenshots ==
+1. Gift criteria
-1. Global gift page.
+2. Global gift page.
-2. Single gift page.
+3. Single gift page.
-3. General settings page.
+4. General settings page.
-4. Gifts shown in frontend.
+5. Gifts shown in frontend.

 == Changelog ==
+= 1.0.0 =
+* Gift criteria based on total quantity and price.

 = 0.0.0 =
 * Initial release.

 == Upgrade Notice ==
+= 1.0.0 =
+* You can now add a single gift criteria based on total quantity and price.

 = 0.0.0 =
 * First release.